18F/tock-blocks/README.md

 1. Follow the download instructions from above using the "complete timecard data with fewer fields" button on the Tock report (if you have excel downloaded, don't save the file as because that will change the csv format and break tock-blocks).
 2. `cd tock-blocks`
 3. Make sure it is running in Python 3.
 Verify by checking `pyenv local`
-4. Running the command ` python server.py -p util-csv -f slim_timecard_bulk.csv `
+4. Running the command ` python server.py -p util-csv -f slim_timecard_bulk.csv -b <Beginning month> -l <Last Month>`.
+Months must be the full name with capitalization i.e "September" or "July".
 5. Upload file to google drive, outfile.csv.
 6. Make sure to add a column to the right of the last month in the existing google utilization sheet.
 It needs to be to the right to maintain the formatting of months rather than the average column.
 7. Copy and paste from outfile.csv to existing Acqstack utilization file.